-I will introduce a grant scheme using some of the monies available to me (the West Mercia Commissioner's Grant Scheme).
-The details of the scheme are set out in the Resources section of this plan.
+I introduced a grant scheme using some of the monies available to me (the West Mercia Commissioner's Grant Scheme).
+I have recently reviewed the scheme to complement the commissioning duties I now have and will keep the scheme under review for my remaining term of office.
+The details of the revised scheme are set out in the Resources section of this plan.

-I also pledged to give £20,000 of my first year's salary for the prevention of crime and to assist victims of crime.
-I will stand by this pledge and a small grant scheme (maximum bid of £500) was introduced in March 2013.
+Coming into office I pledged to give £20,000 of my first year's salary for the prevention of crime and to assist victims of crime.
+Since that time I have received many requests for support from community groups across West Mercia and I have been able to make 89 donations to date.
+Further details are available on my website.